 In today's global market, organizations wanting to remain competitive must be able to operate as digital businesses, increasing the demand for secure, high performing applications.
 As a result, enterprises in every industry sector are in the midst of a digital transformation journey.

-Stay up to date on the latest trends in digital transformation, the future of application services, technology and architectures evolving from the transition to an AI-assisted future, and insights into emerging application security models with blogs from the Office of the CTO.
+Stay up to date on the latest trends in digital transformation, the future of application services, technology and architectures evolving from the transition to an AI-assisted future, and insights into emerging application security models with articles and blogs from the Office of the CTO.

 Today, F5 offers the most comprehensive application services along the code to customer path.
 For the future, we are doubling down on application telemetries and analytics to help our customers discover insights about their applications, business flows, and user experiences.
 As we build out our cloud analytics capabilities, we'll further leverage ML/AI to help our customers to improve their business services.